 Charterisville House (which still exists on Burke Road North) was used extensively by the Heidelberg School Impressionists from around 1890 to 1900.
 Many of these great artists would have stood next to this billabong admiring its Australian aesthetics.
 The Artist’s Trail painting “Moonrise” by Phillips Fox shows the billabong in 1900.

 In 1912 Chinese established market gardens around the billabong.
 These lasted until the enormous flood of 1934 when everything was washed away.
-The Chinese wall nearby is a relic of this era.
+The Chinese wall in the entry channel is a relic of this era.